 See registration links below:

-People of the Chippewa Valley have spoken through Volume One’s Reader Poll and we are honored to be named to the Best Of list for the second year in a row.
+People of the Chippewa Valley have spoken through Volume One’s Reader Poll and we are honored to be named to the Best Of list for the third year in a row.
 Our hope at Bauman Associates is that our team will continue to be a place where future generations feel welcome and are invited to help our community thrive.
 As our business and community evolve, our commitment to quality remains the same.

 Bauman Associates, Ltd. has been serving the Chippewa Valley for more than 70 years.
 We also have an office in Hudson and remote workers from the Green Bay and LaCrosse areas.
 Besides offering excellent advice and helping individuals and other businesses reach their financial goals, we go beyond the numbers with our commitment to giving back.

 Our Tax Team thanks you for voting them Number 1 Tax Service in Chippewa Valley – we look forward to another great year with our friends and clients.

 Students, don’t miss out on a free Dinner with Bauman!